 Step 1 - Clean and Dry the Rhubarb

 The very first step is to clean the rhubarb.
 Rinse the stalks well under running water.
-If you use a vegetable cleanser (side note: did you know that rhubarb is a vegetable?) and brush, go ahead and use them to get the stalks super clean.
+If you use a vegetable cleanser (side note: did you know that rhubarb is a vegetable?) and brush, go ahead to use them to get the stalks super clean.

 Why do you dry them off?
 Because excess moisture creates freezer burn, which damages the texture and flavor.